 Contraindications*: This herb is toxic.
 It should only be used under the guidance of a qualified TCM practitioner.

-As suggested by its category castor beans are plants that are Neutral in nature.
-This means that castor beans typically don't affect the balance in your body.
+As suggested by its category Bi Ma Zi is Neutral in nature.
+This means that Bi Ma Zi typically doesn't affect the balance in your body.
 Balance between Yin and Yang is a key health concept in TCM.
-Eating too many "Hot" (Yang) ingredients can lead to an imbalance whereby one has a Yang excess.
-The inverse is true as well: too many "Cold" (Yin) ingredients can lead to a Yin excess.
-The Neutral nature of castor beans means that you don't have to worry about that!
+Eating too many "Hot" (Yang) ingredients can lead to an imbalance whereby one has a Yang Excess.
+The inverse is true as well: too many "Cold" (Yin) ingredients can lead to a Yin Excess.
+The Neutral nature of Bi Ma Zi means that you don't have to worry about that!

-Castor beans also taste Pungent and Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Pungent ingredients like castor beans tend to promote the circulations of Qi and body fluids.
+Bi Ma Zi also tastes Pungent and Sweet.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Pungent ingredients like Bi Ma Zi tends to promote the circulations of Qi and Body Fluids.
 That's why for instance someone tends to sweat a lot when they eat spicy/pungent food.
 On the other hand Sweet ingredients tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such castor beans are thought to target the Large intestine and the Lung.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Bi Ma Zi is thought to target the Large intestine and the Lung.
 In TCM the Large Intestine receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.
-In addition to performing respiration, the Lungs are thought to be a key part of the production chain for Qi and the body fluids that nourish the body.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Several studies on the leaves of Ricinus communis showed that they protect the liver from damage from certain poisons.1